tomrhollis/VellumZero-Plugin/README.md

 -----------------------------------------------------------------------------------------------------
 Text Settings - Don't worry about these unless you really want to change the wording the plugin uses
 -----------------------------------------------------------------------------------------------------
+Playing                   In Discord, the "game" the bot should be "Playing"
+                          "" = Disables this feature
+                          If you have multiple servers with different settings here, all using the same bot, the last one to connect to Discord will win.

+ChannelTopicSolo          What to display as the topic text in Discord if this is the only server
+                          "" = Disables this feature
+                          {0} # of users online on this server {1} # of possible users

+ChannelTopicMulti         What to display as the topic text in Discord if ServerSync is enabled
+                          "" = Disables this feature
+                          {0} # of users online on all servers {1} # of servers online

 ChatMsg                   The format of a chat message sent by a Minecraft player
                           {0} = The server's world name
                           {1} = The player's name